Patrick Friesacher: Formula One

 In Malaysia, Friesacher started at the back of the grid.
 He had a good start, overtaking Albers by lap 2, but spun off on oil left on track and was unable to continue.
 The following race at Sakhir, Friesacher started behind Albers but finished in front of him as the Dutchman had to pit on the first lap to repair his nose.
 With the new PS05 at Imola, Friesacher retired after only eight laps due to a broken clutch shaft.
 Another retirement came in the following race in Spain, when he spun into a gravel trap on lap 13.

 At the Monaco Grand Prix, Friesacher had his highest Formula One grid position at 13th place, setting faster times than Albers and both Jordan drivers in qualifying, He was running in front of the other backmarkers on Sunday, but on lap 29 he lost control of the car and crashed at Nouvelle Chicane, effectively ending his race.

 Friesacher outqualified his teammate again at the European Grand Prix, also starting in front of Jordan's Karthikeyan.
 His race pace was lacking however, and he finished last, one lap behind Albers and three behind the leaders.
 He was behind Albers when he retired again in Canada due to a power steering failure.

 At the infamous United States Grand Prix, Friesacher picked up his only three Formula One Championship points after coming sixth out of the six Bridgestone-equipped drivers who competed.
-He started the race at the back of the grid and did not pose a threat to his teammate, In France, a 18th place start came to nothing as a puncture took him out of the race.
+He started the race at the back of the grid and did not pose a threat to his teammate, In France, an 18th place start came to nothing as a puncture took him out of the race.

 The British Grand Prix turned out to be his final career Formula One race.
 He finished last, one lap behind his teammate and four laps behind the race winner Montoya.
 Due to a lack of payment from his sponsors, Friesacher was replaced in the lineup by Robert Doornbos, who completed the rest of the season for Minardi.
 According to his then agent Thomas Frank, Friesacher declined an offer from Coloni to race in the 2005 GP2 season.